Intrigia/intrigianet-deprecated/README.md

 # Intrigianet

-This is the intranet for the organization intrigia.
+This is the intranet for the organization Intrigia.
 If you wish to help us develop this you can contact it@intrigia.se

 ## Install the dependencies
 ```bash